Tubal Ligation Reversal in Thailand Your guide to cost, top specialists & hospitals

 Typical Tubal Reversal Results

-Tubal patency rates exceed 90 percent at experienced centres.
-Pregnancy rates range from 50 to 80 percent, depending on age, sterilisation method, and remaining tubal length.
-Women under 35 with clip or ring methods consistently achieve the highest rates.
+At experienced centres, the reconnected tubes are open again in most women.
+Pregnancy rates range from 50 to 80 percent, depending on age, sterilisation method, and remaining tubal length.1,2 Women under 35 with clip or ring methods consistently achieve the highest rates.

 What Results Can You Expect?